 The following impact rating approach used by EnviroAfrica CC is a basic exponential rating system to assess actual and potential negative and positive environmental impacts.

-Environmental activities or aspects are identified, based on: the phases of the project, the nature (or description) of the actual and potential impacts of the activities.
+Environmental activities or aspects are identified, based on:

+- The phases of the project, - The nature (or description) of the actual and potential impacts of the activities.

 For every project activity or aspect, various environmental impacts are listed.
+Every negative impact is allocated a

+-value as per each of the following criteria:

+- Probability (Likelihood)

+- Extent

+- Duration (Frequency)

+- Consequence (Receiving Environment)

+- Magnitude (Intensity/severity)

+Every negative impact is allocated a +value as per each of the following criteria:

+- Probability (Likelihood)

+- Extent

+- Duration (Frequency)

+- Magnitude (Intensity/severity)

-Every negative impact is allocated a -value as per each of the following criteria: Probability (Likelihood) Extent Duration (Frequency) Consequence (Receiving Environment) Magnitude (Intensity/severity) Every negative impact is allocated a +value as per each of the following criteria: Probability (Likelihood) Extent Duration (Frequency) Magnitude (Intensity/severity) Once a value is allocated for each of the criterion, the scores are averaged to determine the final impact rating see Table 1 below.
+Once a value is allocated for each of the criterion, the scores are averaged to determine the final impact rating see Table 1 below.

 EnviroAfrica then further assesses environmental significance, based on the nature of the impact, as per the score and colour key which forms part of Table 1 below.
 This results in impacts having either a low (indicated in green), medium (indicated in yellow) or high (indicated in orange and red) negative significance, and a low (light blue), medium (blue) or a high (dark blue) positive significance.

-Note: i.
-As a baseline, impact rating values/scores are allocated taking the worst case scenario into account i.e. with no mitigation.
+Note: (i) As a baseline, impact rating values/scores are allocated taking the worst-case scenario into account i.e. with no mitigation.
 The baseline rating is compared with those after mitigation has been taken into account i.e. the post-mitigation rating.
 Post mitigation rating is used for the actual impact assessment.

 SIGNIFICANCE CRITIERIA Very High High Medium Low Negligible (very-low) Score Value 16 8 4 2 1 Probability (likelihood) (P) Definite.
 Impact will definitely paper (impact will occur regardless of any prevention measures) Highly probable.
 Very likely for impact to occur.
 Probable.
 Impact may likely occur.
 Improbable.
 Impact may occur.
 Distinct Possibility Improbable.
 Low likelihood/unlikely for impact to occur.
-Extent (E) Impact potentially reaches beyond national boundaries Impact has definite provincial/potential national consequences Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Duration (D) Permanent Long-Term Medium-term Short-term Very short/ temporary It is expected that the activity will have a very severe to permanent impact on the surrounding (Intensity/ Severity) It is expected that the activity will have a severy severe to permanent impact on the surrounding environment.
-Functioning environment.
-Functioning and may be temporaril and may be temporaril It is expected that the activity will have an impact on the surrounding environment, but it will maintain its function, even if moderately modified (overall integrity not compromised).
+Extent (E) Impact potentially reaches beyond national boundaries Impact has definite provincial/potential national consequences Impact confined to regional area/ town Impact confined to local region and impact on neighbouring properties Impact confined to project property / site Duration (D) Permanent Long-Term Medium-term Short-term Very short/ temporary Magnitude (Intensity/ Severity) (M) It is expected that the activity will have a very severe to permanent impact on the surrounding environment.
+Functioning inversibly impaired.
+Rehabilitation often impossible or unfeasible It is expected that the activity will have a severe impact on the surrounding environment.
+Functioning may be severely impaired and may be temporarily cease.
+Rehabilitation will be needed to restore system integrity It is expected that the activity will have an impact on the surrounding environment, but it will maintain its function, even if moderately modified (overall integrity not compromised).
 Rehabilitation essily achieved It is expected that the activity will have a perceptible impact on the surrounding environment, but it will maintain its function, even if slightly modified (overall integrity not compromised).
 Rehabilitation easily achieved It is expected that the impact will have little or no effect on the integrity of the surrounding environment Receiving environment (Consequence): (RE) Very sensitive, pristine area - protected site or species permanently or seasonally present Unused area containing only indigenous fauna / flora species Unused area containing indigenous and alien fauna / flora species Semi-disturbed area already rehabilitated / recovered from prior impact, or with moderate alien vegetation Disturbed area/ transformed/ heavy alien vegetation